stefanozanella/gradle-plugin-k8s-deploy/README.md

 * `deploymentName`: name of the deployment to update during rollout.
 Defaults to `project.name`
 * `podName`: name of the pod to update during rollout.
 Defaults to `project.name`
-* `baseImageName`: base name of the resulting Docker image that will get deployed.
+* `imageName`: base name of the resulting Docker image that will get deployed.
 Defaults to `project.name`